revolunet/django-extjs-filebrowser/README.md

 django-extjs-filebrowser
 ========================

+There is a wroking demo here : [http://filebrowser.demo.revolunet.com][15]

 django pluggable app with ExtJs based explorer like to browse, manage, upload and download files to many filesystems.

 The django backend uses PyFilesystem so you can read/write to differents datasources and copy files across differents servers or amazon s3 buckets.